soloist-v/yi/README.md

 # YI

-yi is a simple deep learning framework based on Numpy that supports automatic gradients.
+YI is a simple deep learning framework based on Numpy that supports automatic gradients.
 ## Installation
 `python setup.py install`